 - Swipe down and you can also see a list of opportunities for the quarter.

 - Go back up to the waterfall chart.
-To get a better look at it, tap the chart and then tap the arrows icon that appears at the chart’s upper right.
+To get a better look at it, tap the chart and then tap the arrows (Expand) icon that appears below the chart.

 Laura and the CEO can now look at a full-screen view of the waterfall chart, and this picture really is worth a thousand words.
 It shows how the team has grown the pipe this quarter with new business.

 It also shows how business has flowed out of the pipe by being moved out of the quarter or closed.
-Tap the columns one at a time to see what they show.
-For example, here’s the chart after tapping the New bucket.
+Tap the columns one at a time to see details about their contents.

 The chart makes it easy to see what’s gone into the pipe, and the CEO is pleased!
 Not much business has been moved out of the quarter, which has been a problem with other sales teams.
 And the team’s Closed Won number is much larger than Closed Lost.
 Now he asks for details about the Closed Won opportunities.